NelsonPython/tuningGuides/tuningGuideTemplate.md

 | Advanced/Processor Configuration/Direct-to-UPI (D2K) | Enabled |

-If no specific settings apply, then use this text: (No specific BIOS setting for this this workload – just use the defaults) If you do recommend selecting a BIOS setting that is not default, it is helpful if you give the user some explanation of what the setting does and why it matters to the workload, as in the example below from the HPC Cluster Tuning Guide:
+If no specific settings apply, then use this text: (No specific BIOS setting for this this workload – just use the defaults)

+If you recommend a BIOS setting, give an explanation of what the setting does and why it matters to the workload.
+Here is an example from the HPC Cluster Tuning Guide:

 ### Description of Settings